bluemelov1/KomplRechnernetze/README.md

 To begin, we downloaded the minimal ISO of NixOS from the official website:
 [https://nixos.org/download.html#nixos-iso](https://nixos.org/download.html#nixos-iso)

-We selected the minimal ISO because it offers lighter system requirements, which is beneficial when running four virtual machines simultaneously.
+We selected the minimal ISO because it offers lighter system requirements, which is beneficial when running multiple virtual machines simultaneously.
 There is also no the need for graphical software in our scenarios.
 Because of that, the command-line interface suits our purposes.

 Next, we installed the ISO onto a newly created virtual machine, following the instructions provided on the NixOS website: https://nixos.org/manual/nixos/stable/index.html#sec-installation-manual-partitioning.